Nuitka/Nuitka-website/doc/posts/nuitka-release-0526.rst

 -  We now use symbolic identifiers in all PyLint annotations.

--  The release scripts started to move into ``nuitka.tools.release`` so they get PyLint checks, autoformat and proper code re-use.
+-  The release scripts started to move into ``nuitka.tools.release`` so they get PyLint checks, auto-format and proper code re-use.

 -  The use of ``INCREASE_REFCOUNT_X`` was removed, it got replaced with proper ``Py_XINCREF`` usages.